 Love them or hate them at some stage in road or off-road running a hill will be encountered.
 Learning the techniques of tackling the hills will prove to be beneficial and could even make them enjoyable.
 Introducing hill running into a training program is highly recommended as it can make you stronger, faster and enhance running technique.

-Not only does hill running help develop the cardio vascular system it also can improve leg muscle strength and enhance the stride.
+Not only does hill running help develop the cardio vascular system it also improves leg muscle strength and can enhance the stride.

 Correct posture is a key requirement to running uphill.
 A tall and upright stance with high hips should be maintained, look forward, never down and ensure the shoulders are relaxed.
 As the gradient increases the stride length will shorten.
 Arms should drive backwards positively.
 With the leading leg aim to get the hip, knee and ankle as close to 90 degrees as possible.
 Whilst the rear driving leg i.e. the one on the ground will have the hip, knee and ankle extended upwards, this is known as triple extension.
 The foot should always land naturally on the forefoot.

 Now is the time to accept the benefits of gravity.
 However, running downhill needs to be controlled.
-Posture remains important; a tall and upright stance (or slight lean forward, never lean backwards), high hips should be maintained.
+Posture remains important; a tall and upright stance with a slight forward lean, never lean backwards, high hips should be maintained.
 Shoulders to be relaxed with the head looking forwards.
 Stride length and cadence will be dictated by the terrain, it is important not to over stride.
 Arms will be used for balance.
 The front active foot should have minimal contact with the ground just adding force when required.
 Whilst the rear leg should have active recovery coming high underneath the butt.